basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 * Build a starship complex; you'll need this to get spaceborn.

-* Get spaceborne; getting spaceborn is arguably easier than getting airborn.
+* Get spaceborne; getting spaceborne is arguably easier than getting airborne.
 Flying around in starships is important so you better get this down as soon as possible.

 * Learn how to navigate around the Wayfar space; sometimes it's a bit tricky when there are planets that have the same name as their system.
 You'll eventually learn to visualize it in your head though.